 During the financial year 2023, several factors impacted the economic environment, influencing both the domestic and global financial markets.
-Chief among these factors were inflationary pressures across the globe, with Central banks in response to these inflationary pressures implementing policies that led to an increase in interest rates which may have significantly impacted investment opportunities for both businesses and consumers.
-Heightened political and military tensions in the Middle East and Europe also played a critical role during the financial year which created uncertainty across the global economy.
+Chief among these factors were inflationary pressures across the globe, and central banks, in response to these pressures, implemented policies that led to an increase in interest rates, which may have significantly impacted investment opportunities for both businesses and consumers.
+Heightened political and military tensions in the Middle East and Europe also played a critical role during the financial year, which created uncertainty across the global economy.